Alpine-DAV/algorithms/docs/source/lagrangian.rst

 Getting Started
 ^^^^^^^^^^^^^^^
 Lagrangian analysis functionality is accessible via Ascent.
-In situ extraction of time-dependent vector field data is performed using a VTK-m filter and particle advection VTK-m worklet.
+In situ extraction of time-dependent vector field data is implemented using VTK-m, VTK-h filters and a VTK-m particle advection worklet.
 The Ascent library is light-weight infrastructure that is directly integrated with the simulation code.
-Depending on the particular use case, Lagrangian analysis can also be directly performed using the VTK-m filter.
+Depending on the particular use case (for example, operating on a single node), Lagrangian analysis can also be directly performed using the VTK-m filter.

 To perform in situ extraction, several parameters can be specified to the Lagrangian analysis filter.
 These include:

 #.
-Vector field name
+Vector field name - the name of the vector field whose Lagrangian representation is to be calculated
 #.
-Step size
+Step size - the unit of time a particle advances between each cycle
 #.
-Write frequency (interval length)
+Write frequency (interval length) - the number of cycles between writing basis flow information to disk
 #.
-Custom seeding resolution
+Custom seeding resolution - 0 or 1.
+The default value 0 results in a 1:1 seed resolution, i.e., number of seeds to grid points.
+The value of 1 allows the user to specify a custom seed resolution.
+This is achieved by specifying the number of seeds to grid points along each axis:

-   * Divide by factor in X direction
+   * Reduction factor in X direction
-   * Divide by factor in Y direction
+   * Reduction factor in Y direction
-   * Divide by factor in Z direction
+   * Reduction factor in Z direction

 These parameters can be specified by manually setting the values using filter object functions or by passing values via an ascent_actions.json file.